slurpcode/dashboard-2/README.md

 ## Copyright

 - index.rb has an MIT LICENSE Copyright (c) 2017 John Bampton.
-- the schema folder contains 4 XML Schema from the Ruby programming language which uses the GNU GENERAL PUBLIC LICENSE Version 2, June 1991.
+- the schema folder contains 4 XML Schema from the Ruby programming language which  is Copyright (C) 1993-2013 Yukihiro Matsumoto

 ## Contributions